Skip to contents

 • truncate (double(1))

 This parameter controls the upper bound of the output statistic, when chisq is FALSE.
-We use truncate = Inf by default but \(10\) may be sufficient for most purposes, which corresponds to a p-value of 0.35 for the chisq.test using \(B = 10\) buckets.
-Values \(>10\) translate to even lower p-values and thus less calibrated models.
+We use truncate = Inf by default but values between \(10-16\) are sufficient for most purposes, which correspond to p-values of \(0.35-0.06\) for the chisq.test using the default \(B = 10\) buckets.
+Values \(B > 10\) translate to even lower p-values and thus less D-calibrated models.
 If the number of buckets \(B\) changes, you probably will want to change the truncate value as well to correspond to the same p-value significance.
 Note that truncation may severely limit automated tuning with this measure.

 References